s-glass/reading-notes/201/class2.md

 **4.** When using the <abbr> element, what attribute must be added to provide the full expansion of the term?

-A full expansion of a term in plain text must be provided on first use allong with the <abbr> element wrapped around an abbreviation or acronym.
+A full expansion of a term in plain text must be provided on the first use, along with the '<abbr>' element wrapped around a given abbreviation or acronym.

 --------------------------------------------